d12frosted/elpa-mirror/gnu/embark-readme.txt

   By default, if you call `embark-act' from the minibuffer it quits the minibuffer after performing the action.
 You can change this by setting the user option `embark-quit-after-action' to `nil'.
-That variable controls whether or not `embark-act' quits the minibuffer when you call it without a prefix argument, and you can select the opposite behavior to what the variable says by calling `embark-act' with `C-u'.
-Note that both the variable `embark-quit-after-action' and `C-u' have no effect when you call `embark-act' outside the minibuffer.

 Having `embark-act' /not/ quit the minibuffer can be useful to turn commands into little "thing managers".
-For example, you can use `find-file' as a little file manager or `describe-package' as a little package manager: you can run those commands, perform a series of actions, and then quit the command.
+For example, you can use `find-file' as a little file manager or `describe-package' as a little package
+  manager: you can run those commands, perform a series of actions, and then quit the command.

+  If you want to control the quitting behavior in a fine-grained manner depending on the action, you can set `embark-quit-after-action' to an alist, associating commands to either `t' for quitting or `nil' for not quitting.
+When using an alist, you can use the special key `t' to specify the default behavior.
+For example, to specify that by default actions should not quit the minibuffer but that using `kill-buffer' as an action should quit, you can use the following configuration:

+  ┌────
+  │ (setq embark-quit-after-action '((kill-buffer . t) (t . nil)))
+  └────

+  The variable `embark-quit-after-action' only specifies a default, that is, it only controls whether or not `embark-act' quits the minibuffer when you call it without a prefix argument, and you can select the opposite behavior to what the variable says by calling `embark-act' with `C-u'.
+Also note that both the variable `embark-quit-after-action' and `C-u' have no effect when you call `embark-act' outside the minibuffer.

-  If you find yourself using the quitting and non-quitting variants of `embark-act' about equally often, you may prefer to have separate commands for them instead of a single command that you call with `C-u' half the time.
+  If you find yourself using the quitting and non-quitting variants of `embark-act' about equally often, independently of the action, you may prefer to simply have separate commands for them instead of a single command that you call with `C-u' half the time.
 You could, for example, keep the default exiting behavior of `embark-act' and define a non-quitting version as follows:

   ┌────
   │ (defun embark-act-noquit ()